-The geography of jobs, part 2: Charting wage growth has been added to your bookmarks.
+The geography of jobs, part 2: Charting wage growth has been saved

 Job growth finally appears to be on a sustained upswing, but how are variations in growth among and within industry segments impacting wage growth at the national and state level?